Voyager0001/FSR4-UnrealEngine5.7-WIP-/README.md

 To install the plugin:
 1. Extract the zip file.
-2. Place the FSR3 folder within your Unreal Engine source tree at: Engine/Plugins/Marketplace
+2. Place the FSR3 folder within your Unreal Engine source tree at: Engine/Plugins/Marketplace or in your project's plugins folder
 3. Open UnrealEditor.
 4. Go to the Plugins window & enable FSR3
 5. Restart.